Long Island State Park Commission

 Impact & Legacy

-- Many of Long Island’s most visited parks and parkways trace their origin to decisions by LISPC under Moses.
+- Many of Long Island’s most visited beaches, parklands, and scenic drives trace their origins to decisions made under the Long Island State Park Commission.

-- Its archival records are a treasure trove for historians of urban planning, public works, and regional development on Long Island.
+- Its records remain an important source for historians studying planning, conservation, infrastructure, and suburban growth on Long Island.